cuayacas7/opencog/opencog/nlp/learn/README.md

     The words from the sentence "*This is a test*" should appear inside the table below the *name* column.

-IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)), OTHERWISE GO BACK TO STEP 0!!
-(Or fix your bug if you happen to know what went wrong)
+IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)), OTHERWISE GO BACK TO STEP 0 (Or fix your bug if you happen to know what went wrong)!!

+*Note*: The first 5 steps are only necessary the first time you install the docker container.
+Afterwards, you just need to follow steps 6 and 7 every time you want to use your container.